Updated April 2026

 Final Comments on SQE1 Pass Rates

-4. The First Attempt Advantage: The data shows that first-attempt candidates consistently perform better.
+3. The First Attempt Advantage: The data shows that first-attempt candidates consistently perform better than others.
+First-attempt pass rates exceed overall rates by 2 to 5 percentage points consistently.

-5. Certain Subjects Are Consistently Less (or More!)
+4. Certain Subjects Are Consistently Less (or More!)
 Challenging: Ethics stands out as a high-scoring area across both FLK1 and FLK2.
 More challenging areas include Business Law and Practice (in FLK1) and Wills and Property Practice (in FLK2).
+These patterns persist regardless of whether candidates pass or fail, suggesting inherent differences in subject difficulty.

 Lastly, we’ve also written a detailed article on SQE2 Pass Rates.
 Be sure to check it out as well!